Pawn (chess): En passant

 An en passant (French: /[ɑ̃ paˈsɑ̃]/, lit. "in passing") capture can occur after a pawn moves two squares and the square it passes over is attacked by an enemy pawn.
 The enemy pawn is entitled to capture the moved pawn "in passing" as if the latter had advanced only one square.
 The capturing pawn moves to the square over which the moved pawn passed, removing it from the board.

 An en passant capture can only be done on the move immediately following the double-step pawn advance.
 It is the only capture in which the capturing piece does not move to the square of the captured piece.

 Promotion

-When a pawn advances to its it can be promoted to a queen, rook, bishop, or knight of the same colour.
+A pawn that advances to its is promoted to a queen, rook, bishop, or knight of the same color.
 The pawn is replaced by the new piece on the same move.
 The choice of promotion is not limited to pieces that have been captured; thus, a player could, in theory, have as many as nine queens, ten rooks, ten bishops, or ten knights on the board.
-Typically, a pawn to promoted to a queen, the most powerful piece.
+Typically, a pawn is promoted to a queen, the most powerful piece.
 Promotion to a queen is known as queening, while promotion to any other piece is known as underpromotion.
 Reasons for underpromotion include tactical positions involving a knight check, and avoiding stalemate.